 QE Policies and Procedures:

 - The purpose of the Qualifying Exam is to test the fundamental knowledge acquired by the student over prior coursework and assess the ability to apply this fundamental knowledge to approach research questions/problems.

 - Two QE attempts are allowed.
 The 2nd attempt must be scheduled during the one month window in the semester following the semester of the failed attempt.
 The QE committee remains the same for the second attempt.
 If the advisor changes between the first and second attempts, the two other committee members remain the same.
-If a student fails after 2 attempts, the student is no longer in the PhD program and can earn an MS degree after completing MS requirements.
+If a student fails after two attempts, the student is no longer in the PhD program and can earn a master's degree after completing master's requirements.
 If the student does not take the QE during the semester he/she is required to take it, this will be considered a failed attempt.

 - Format: The exam will be 90 minutes long.
 The student will be asked to give a short presentation (10 minutes) on a research problem chosen by the advisor and the student.
 The presentation will be "uninterrupted" to assess its clarity, coherence and depth without external input.
 The presentation will be followed by 20 minutes of questioning by each member, followed by a second round of final questions.
 These questions will be on fundamentals testing the student's ability to integrate the material learned in the courses they took and the ability to apply their knowledge to solve research problems.
 These questions may not be associated with the presentation.

-- Each QE committee member will submit a grade of 0, 1 or 2 to the GSC @ email@example.com.
+- Each QE committee member will submit a grade of 0 (fail), 1 (marginal) or 2 (pass) to the Graduate Studies committee.
 A score of 4/6 is required to pass.
-When all results have been submitted, the GSC notifies the student and the QE committee about the outcome of the exam.
+When all results have been submitted, the Graduate Studies committee notifies the student and the QE committee about the outcome of the exam.